 Say someone wants to borrow from a lender, but their credit risk puts the lender in an unsavory position.
 The lender, who can be lending a few different types of assets, might choose to buy a CDS from a different investor.
 The risk is that the borrower could default, so the external investor agrees to reimburse the lender if that scenario ends up happening.

-So what's in it for the external investor?
+So, what's in it for the external investor?
 They receive an ongoing premium, which means the CDS is insured.
 In simpler terms, a CDS is insurance toward the lender against borrower defaults (aka non-payments).

-How to buy a CDS:
+How do you buy a CDS?

 Typically, large or institutional investors purchase CDSes using an ISDA Master Agreement.
 This agreement comes from the International Swaps and Derivatives Association.
 It's the go-to document that governs all kinds of credit derivatives, including credit-default swaps.

-Retail investors can apply for an ISDA Master Agreement, too—though it's more difficult to do so.
-The most common way is to work through a lender, who already has the ins and can set you up with the paperwork.
+Retail investors can apply for an ISDA Master Agreement, too — though it's more difficult to do so.
+The most common way is to work through a lender who already has the ins and can set you up with the paperwork.

-In February 2020—just before the market crashed as a result of the global COVID-19 pandemic—Ackman purchased CDSes.
+In February 2020 — just before the market crashed as a result of the global COVID-19 pandemic — Ackman purchased CDSes.
 He did so against two types of assets in particular: investment-grade bonds and high-yield bonds.

 Ackman did this because of the pandemic's economic threat.
 The chances of widespread corporate defaults increase during a financial crisis, and a financial crisis is more likely during a contagious health crisis.